 2.2.5.
 Soil Analysis

 Before the start of the experiment, soil samples were randomly collected in different parts of the experimental area using a shovel.
 Approximately 15 cm deep from the topsoil, a slice of soil measuring 2 cm was taken from the top soil.
 These were mixed thoroughly and air-dried for three (3) days.
-One kilogram of composite soil sample was taken and sent to the DA-Integrated Laboratory Division at Barcenaga, Naujan, Oriental Mindoro for NPK analysis and soil pH.
+One kilogram of composite soil samples was taken and sent to the DA-Integrated Laboratory Division at Barcenaga, Naujan, Oriental Mindoro for NPK analysis and soil pH.

 2.2.6.
 Preparation of Experimental Site